 “In his crusade, he amassed only a tiny percentage of the wealth that has typically flowed to managers who have promised their investors large rewards while delivering them nothing – or, as in our bet, less than nothing – of added value.

 “In his early years, Jack was frequently mocked by the investment-management industry.
 Today, however, he has the satisfaction of knowing that he helped millions of investors realize far better returns on their savings than they otherwise would have earned.
 He is a hero to them and to me.”

 Rich people are often the worst investors

-“Over the years, I’ve often been asked for investment advice, and in the process of answering I’ve learned a good deal about human behavior.
+“Over the years, I’ve often been asked for investment advice, and in the process of answering I’ve learned a good deal about human behaviour.
 My regular recommendation has been a low-cost S&P 500 index fund.
 To their credit, my friends who possess only modest means have usually followed my suggestion.

 “I believe, however, that none of the mega-rich individuals, institutions or pension funds has followed that same advice when I’ve given it to them.
 Instead, these investors politely thank me for my thoughts and depart to listen to the siren song of a high-fee manager or, in the case of many institutions, to seek out another breed of hyper-helper called a consultant.

 “That professional, however, faces a problem.
 Can you imagine an investment consultant telling clients, year after year, to keep adding to an index fund replicating the S&P 500?
 That would be career suicide.
 Large fees flow to these hyper-helpers, however, if they recommend small managerial shifts every year or so.
 That advice is often delivered in esoteric gibberish that explains why fashionable investment “styles” or current economic trends make the shift appropriate.